 The Velocity brags a low, more attractive profile, hugging the foot and appearing to represent the shape of a jazz shoe more than a marching shoe.
 The tread pattern is more inset that the other shoes in our line as well, and the rounded front and back of the sole allows for smoother transitions between the heel and toe.
 Further, the sides of the shoe are lower to the ground and the toe box, while narrower, includes additional padding.
 This sleek, hugging architecture thus allows the marcher to manipulate their feet more freely than in the MTX or Viper.
 Also, the shoe is lightweight, so marchers won't feel the burden of clunky shoes while executing ground rolls.
 But while the Velocity is constructed to feel and appear as invisible as possible, it is capable of functioning on field turf and parade street with no notice of terrain change.

 Is this the shoe for your program?
-Carolina Crown is noted for the dancing abilities of their hornline.
-The lower profile allows marchers to feel the ground they dance on as well.
+Carolina Crown is known for the complexity of movement executed by their hornline.
 Like colorguards, they jump, roll, and flutter set to set.
 It's no surprise that the Velocity matches their marching style.
+The lower profile of the shoe allows marchers to feel the ground they dance on.
 Further, in conjunction with the modern marching band fashion (transitioning from traditional school-specific to production-specific uniforms), these shoes become a part of the costume more than marching-oriented shoes.
 If your program is challenging students to embrace the theatricality of new marching band, then this shoe is the best option for you.
 Further, it is the most economical shoe in our line.
 If you budget is tighter, the Velocity is a reasonably priced option for your students.

 Band directors press that their marching members have shoes with proper support for the day-to-day demand of drill, technique block, and conditioning.
 But stress on the feet doesn't stop once rehearsals or over.
 Sports coaches can't expect peak performance by putting their cross country runners in shoes without arch support, nor can they guarantee soccer victories in shoes without proper cleats.
 Band is no different.